 Scorch: That's the last one!
 I guess we know how long Trandoshans can hold their breath.

 LittleBigPlanet: Horrible Gas.
 If a Sackperson touches it (even with their arms or feet, not just their head), they dissolve.
 Horrible Gas actually comes in six colors, but green is the most common.
 The others are used mostly to make the player think it's something else, like gray gas for fog, or purple gas for some kind of monster-related thing, as seen in the "Monsters" level pack.
 Unless it's deliberately attached to something else (done by gluing a material to a Piston or another material before lethalizing it with the Horrible Gas Tool, as shown by the ghosts of the third level of The Gardens), it stays in place and cannot be moved.
 Anything that isn't a Sackperson can move through the gas, however.
 A lot of level creators have this as their hazard of choice, though electrified materials and the plasma balls of the Metal Gear Solid pack are just as lethal.
 Fire, on the other hand, takes two hits to kill a Sackperson.

-In Ratchet & Clank, the planet Orxon was covered in green, noxious gas from the pollution, making it impossible to explore without the O2 Mask that you obtain from Pokitaru.
+In Ratchet & Clank, the planet Orxon is covered in green, noxious gas from the pollution, making it impossible to explore without the O2 Mask that you obtain from Pokitaru.
 When it reappears in Ratchet: Deadlocked, the atmosphere is apparently capable of sustaining life again.